RoboWars-IIT-Mandi/ResourcesAndNotes/README.md

 - New members laane
 - Freshers ko recruit karna
 - Ask about the different welding techniques that are available.
 Ask about all the fabrication options available at campus.
+- Ask where they get raw materials and other equipments for rover

 ## Resources